levnikolaevicmiskyn/cryptIC/README.md

 # cryptIC
-cryptIC is an cryptographic hardware accelerator compatible with the Linux kernel Crypto API.
+cryptIC is a cryptographic hardware accelerator compatible with the Linux kernel Crypto API.